sychus/CodeReviewMCP/CONTRIBUTING.md

 # Test script syntax
 bash -n codereview.sh

-# Test with a sample PR using Claude CLI
+# Test with a sample PR using any installed CLI
 ./codereview.sh review.md https://github.com/octocat/Hello-World/pull/1

-# If you have Gemini CLI installed, also test:
-./codereview.sh review.md https://github.com/octocat/Hello-World/pull/1
+# The script will auto-detect and use available CLIs (Claude, Gemini, or Codex)
 ```

-- If both CLIs are installed, ensure the script prompts for selection and works with both.
+- If multiple CLIs are installed, ensure the script prompts for selection and works with all.
 - If only one CLI is installed, ensure it works without prompting.
+- Test all supported CLIs (Claude, Gemini, Codex) if available.

 ### Coding Standards